wp-plugins/emma-emarketing-plugin/README.txt

 <strong>Form placeholders</strong> is where your default text goes for the fields on the form.

+<strong>Custom Confirmation Email Message</strong> you can specify a short email message to be sent to the subscriber.

 <strong>Give props</strong> is where you can choose whether or not to display the Emma logo on your site.
 The default setting is no.

 &nbsp;